 Purposefully, our Revels casts are intergenerational, non-denominational and multi-ethnic; it is particularly important for us that—in a city like Santa Barbara—those who are onstage reflect and represent our community at large.
 Our cast of almost 70 actors, singers, dancers, and instrumentalists combines select volunteers with seasoned professionals, and the two groups inform and energize each other, to create moving drama, music of the highest caliber, and an atmosphere of magic and mystery.
 The National Endowment for the Arts called Revels a new form of musical theater.
 Charles Donelan of the Santa Barbara Independent described our production as “educational, traditional and simply fun.”

-Our Revels company is joined by accomplished guest artists, including the SBCC Sackbut Ensemble..
-The Christmas Revels is an exciting and heartwarming entertainment experience for every age and a favorite Santa Barbara holiday tradition created by and for our community for the past 12 years.
+The Christmas Revels is an exciting and heartwarming entertainment experience for every age and a favorite Santa Barbara holiday tradition created by and for our community for the past 13 years.